LONG ISLAND NEWBORN AND PET PHOTOGRAPHER - LAURA PEA PHOTOGRAPHY

 Make sure your dog is up to date on all of its vaccinations and is currently on flea and tick preventatives at the time of your session.
 Sticking to these guidelines will protect both your dog and all the other dogs that may come into the photographer’s studio.

-Every dog needs to be handled differently.
+Talk to Your Photographer about Your Dog Every dog needs to be handled differently.
 Some don’t like their bellies touched.
 For others, paws are a no-go.
 My Gracey (the cute chihuahua under the heart garland up there) is terrified of anyone who bends down over her.
 Let your photographer know if there's a way your dog doesn't like to be handled, which may scare it or cause it to become anxious or aggressive.
-The last thing I want to do as a pet photographer is make my subject uncomfortable, so let me know how I can avoid that.
+The last thing I want to do as a pet photographer is make my subject uncomfortable, so let me know how I can avoid that. |

 Walk your dog 1-2 hours before your session time to expend some energy.
 A dog whose been tired out a little will be much more obedient for photos.